 Step 3: Run a Shorter Cleaning Cycle

-If all else fails, try to run another cleaning cycle on your oven.
+If all else fails and you’re still struggling to unlock your oven door, try to run another cleaning cycle.
 It doesn’t have to be the full cycle, but an hour or two should work.

 The process should probably take around an hour to cool down once the cleaning cycle has stopped.

-It’s possible the oven is just stuck and needs a full cycle again before opening up.
+It’s possible that the oven is just stuck and needs a full cycle again before opening up.

-If the oven doesn’t want to unlock after trying all of the above, it could be that there is a technical issue with the temperature gauge or some other mechanism.
+If the oven doesn’t unlock after trying all of the above, there could be a technical issue with the temperature gauge or some other mechanism.

 Unless you have a solid background in fixing appliances, it’s probably best to call a professional and see if they can take a look.